Label-Free Affinity and Kinetic Characterization

-Establishing the kinetics for binding between two or more biological or small molecules is key to understanding molecular complex formation and can help in elucidating ligand-receptor binding mechanisms and stability during the development of biologics drug molecules.
-Two systems with the same affinity could exhibit completely different binding mechanisms.
-Hence, the evaluation of the affinity constants in conjunction with the association and dissociation rates of binding is crucial in the selection process for optimal drug candidates.
-Octet assays have become increasingly popular for affinity characterization of biomolecules due to their ability to provide more detailed information in the kinetics of binding of biomolecules.
+Establishing an in-depth understanding of binding interactions between biological or small molecules is vital to elucidating ligand receptor binding mechanisms and stability during the development of drug molecules.
+Drugs that exhibit similar affinities could exhibit diverse binding mechanisms and kinetics.
+Hence, the evaluation of affinity constants in conjunction with association and dissociation rates provides crucial information for lead selection.
+Octet® BLI assays have become increasingly valuable for affinity and kinetic characterization of biomolecules.

 Large Molecules Kinetics Characterization

-The Octet family of instruments accurately measure kinetic constants by bringing the detection surface directly to the sample, eliminating the need for microfluidics.
-This unique approach utilizing label-free, real-time analysis streamlines laboratory workflow and expedites assay development.
-It allows direct measurement of crude samples while minimizing instrument maintenance.
-It is extremely versatile in large molecules kinetics characterization and enables rapid assay optimization to allow for the analysis of molecules ranging from recombinant proteins and antibodies to viruses and nanoparticles.
+The Octet® BLI platform accurately measures kinetic constants by bringing the detection surface directly to the sample, eliminating the need for microfluidics.
+This unique approach using label-free, real-time analysis streamlines laboratory workflows and expedites assay development.
+The unique platform allows direct measurement from crude samples while minimizing instrument maintenance.
+It is extremely versatile in large molecules kinetics characterization and enables rapid assay optimization to allow the analysis of molecules ranging from recombinant proteins and antibodies to viruses and nanoparticles.

-Fc Receptor Binding Assays on the Octet System
+Fc Receptor Binding Assays on the Octet® BLI Platform

-The selection of desired antibody-based therapeutics is often based on their binding properties, including binding to FcγRs.
-Antibodies are sometimes engineered to achieve desired FcγRs binding properties, as their safety and efficacy can be greatly impacted by their binding to both the target and to FcγRs.
+The selection of desired antibody-based therapeutics is often based on binding properties, including binding to FcγRs.
+Antibodies are sometimes engineered to achieve desired FcγRs binding properties, as their binding can greatly impact safety and efficacy to both the target and to FcγRs.

-- Octet systems offer high throughput and sensitive methods for Fc receptor binding analysis
+- Octet® BLI systems offer a high throughput, sensitive solution for Fc receptor-binding analysis

-- A variety of biosensor surfaces are available and allow for flexibility and rapid optimization of assay format
+- A variety of assay-ready biosensor surfaces are available and allow for flexibility and rapid optimization of assays

-The discovery of small molecule and peptide lead molecules can stem from many sources including fragment screening, high throughput screening and de novo structural design amongst others.
-The determination and evaluation of the affinity of small molecule binding to a therapeutic target is a significant component of the drug discovery process and lead optimization.
-The hit-to-lead and lead optimization process are essential to accurately determine biological potency in vitro so that structure-activity relationships (SAR) can be used for efficient structural design.
-Learn how Octet RED96e, Octet RED384, Octet HTX and Pioneer SPR platforms can be used to characterize small molecule and peptide-protein binding.
+The discovery of small molecule and peptide lead molecules can stem from many sources, including fragment screening, high throughput screening and de novo structural design.
+Determining and evaluating the affinity of small molecule binding to a therapeutic target is a significant component of the drug discovery process and lead optimization.
+The hit-to-lead and lead optimization processes are essential for accurate determination of biological potency in vitro so structure-activity relationships (SARs) can be used for efficient structural design.
+Learn how the Octet® R series as well as Octet® RH16, Octet® RH96 and Octet® SF3 instruments can be used to characterize small molecule and peptide binding.

-Target binding characterization is an essential analytical step for the selection of high affinity and highly specific biologics regardless of the types of molecules.
-The characterization of biological molecules with relatively high affinity for each other (KD <1 nM) is however often quite challenging due in part to the need for high sensitivity analytical platforms that are capable of detecting slight changes in responses.
-The Pioneer SPR is a high sensitivity instrument that utilizes next generation SPR injections to improve the efficiency of the characterization process by determining the kinetics and affinity in a single step.
-The next-generation OneStep gradient injection featured on the Pioneer platform dramatically increases the speed of affinity characterization while maintaining accuracy and high confidence in results.
+Target binding characterization is an essential analytical step for selecting high-affinity and specific biologics, regardless of molecule type.
+The characterization of biological molecules with relatively high-affinity target binding (KD <1 nM) is often quite challenging due to the need for high-sensitivity analytical platforms capable of detecting slight changes in responses.
+The Octet® SF3 instrument is a high-sensitivity instrument that utilizes next generation SPR injections to improve the efficiency of the characterization process by determining kinetics and affinity in a single step.
+The OneStep® and NeXtStep™ Gradient Injection technologies featured on the Octet® SF3 instrument dramatically increases the speed of affinity characterization while maintaining accuracy and high confidence in results.